 \section{Known Results and Lemmas}

 In this section, we introduce terminology, recall useful results, and prove technical lemmas needed for the proof of Conjecture~\ref{conj:confirmed}.
-To begin, recall the following result of Allan and Laskar~\cite{AlLa1978}, which states that the independent domination number equals the domination number for all claw-free graphs. \begin{thm}[Allan and Laskar~\cite{AlLa1978}] If $G$ is a claw-free graph, then $i(G) = \gamma(G)$. \end{thm}
+To begin, recall the following result of Allan and Laskar~\cite{AlLa1978}, which states that the independent domination number equals the domination number for all claw-free graphs. \begin{thm}[\cite{AlLa1978}] If $G$ is a claw-free graph, then $i(G) = \gamma(G)$. \end{thm}

-We will also need the following structural property of connected, cubic, and claw-free graphs established by Henning and L\"{o}wenstein in~\cite{HeLo12}. \begin{lem}[Henning and L\"{o}wenstein~\cite{HeLo12}] If $G\neq K_4$ is a connected, cubic, and claw-free graph, then the vertex set $V(G)$ can be uniquely partitioned into sets, each of which induces a triangle or diamond in $G$. \end{lem}
+We will also need the following structural property of connected, cubic, and claw-free graphs established by Henning and L\"{o}wenstein in~\cite{HeLo12}. \begin{lem}[\cite{HeLo12}] If $G\neq K_4$ is a connected, cubic, and claw-free graph, then the vertex set $V(G)$ can be uniquely partitioned into sets, each of which induces a triangle or diamond in $G$. \end{lem}

 By Lemma~\ref{lem:partition}, the vertex set $V(G)$ of a connected, cubic, and claw-free graph $G\neq K_4$ can be uniquely partitioned into sets, each of which induces either a triangle subgraph or a diamond subgraph of $G$.
 We refer to such a partition of $G$ as a \emph{triangle-diamond} partition of $G$, abbreviated $\Delta$-D-partition.
 Borrowing the terminology introduced in~\cite{HeLo12}, we call every triangle and diamond induced by our $\Delta$-D-partition a \emph{unit} of the partition.
 A unit that is a triangle is called a \emph{triangle-unit} and a unit that is a diamond is called a \emph{diamond-unit}.
 Note that triangle-units do not belong to any diamond-unit.
 Furthermore, we say that two units are adjacent if an edge joins a vertex in one unit to a vertex in another and that a vertex is adjacent to a unit whenever the vertex has a neighbor.